KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

   // See the License for the specific language governing permissions and
   // limitations under the License.

+.. _device-selectors:

 ****************
 Device selectors
 ****************

+Devices selectors allow the SYCL runtime to choose the device.

+A device selector can be passed to :ref:`queue`, :ref:`platform`, and other constructors to control the selection of a device.
+A program may use `Built-in Device Selectors`_ or define its own device_selector_ for full control.

+.. _device_selector:

 .. rst-class:: api-class